Navigating a Season of Illness & Stress

 Black Swallowtail Ancestor Doll - a talisman of support created for me by the wonderful and wise Kristen Roderick of Spirit Moving.
 If you want a customized Ancestor Doll to honor a chapter or challenge in your life (or someone you love), I can’t re…

 Black Swallowtail Ancestor Doll - a talisman of support created for me by the wonderful and wise Kristen Roderick of Spirit Moving.
-If you want a customized Ancestor Doll to honor a chapter or challenge in your life (or someone you love), I can’t recommend Kristen and her services highly enough.
+If you want a customized Ancestor Doll to honor a chapter or challenge in your life, I recommend Kristen and her services.

-Many of my clients and loved ones are also going through difficulties right now: some related to ill health or death; others relationship or career crises.
-All of us are affected to varying degrees by this pandemic and also stressful economic and political conditions.
+Many of my clients and loved ones are also going through immense difficulties: some related to ill health or death and loss; others impacted by relationship or career crises.
+All of us are affected to varying degrees by this pandemic and stressful economic and political conditions.

 I’ve never tried to be a coach who denies personal and collective/structural suffering or insists on positivity at all times.
 Buddhism has been a significant influence on my life and I respect how that philosophical approach to meaning and life acknowledges the fundamental existence of suffering.

-Life is wonderful - and life is really, really hard sometimes.
+Life is wonderful - and also really, really hard sometimes.

-My clients are always co-learners with me, and many of them over the years have worked with me when they’re right in the muck of their lives, going through seasons of pain, loss, stress or reinvention - which never tend to be that comfortable when you’re in them!
+My clients are always co-learners with me.
+Over the years, many have worked with me as they navigate those experiences that can be understood as ‘sacred descent’ rites of passage, amidst pain, loss, stress or reinvention - which never tend to be that comfortable while you’re travelling them!

-Many live with physical or mental health challenges, work consciously with greater liberation from past trauma, or face challenging choices - and we always have to work with what we’ve got, though our dreams and imagination may buoy us and illumine new courage and pathways forward.
+Many live with physical or mental health challenges, work consciously to liberate themselves from echoces of past traumas, or face difficult choices.
+We always have to work with what we’ve got and start where we are, even as our dreams may buoy us and illumine new courage and pathways forward.

 Possible Supports:

-• In a time where many of us don’t have extra bandwidth, building anchors into your days and weeks - creating standing rhythms, habits and practices - can help reduce your decision-making fatigue and surge depletion
+• Consider building anchors into your days and weeks: standing rhythms, rituals and practices that can help reduce your decision-making fatigue and surge depletion

-• Like O’Donohue’s poem invites, are you willing to use a time of illness - or any significant stress - to open you to deeper healing or greater wholeness?
+• Like O’Donohue’s poem invites, are you willing to use a time of illness - or any significant stress - to open yourself to deeper healing or greater wholeness?

 I’m sending huge care your way.